Why Is My Criminal Case Taking So Long? When to Worry and When to Wait

 1. Discovery is massive

-How to tell it's legitimate: Your attorney can tell you specifically what they're reviewing.
+But here is the difference between reviewing and stalling.
+Your attorney can tell you specifically what they're reviewing.
 "We received 15,000 pages of discovery last month and we're working through the financial records."
 That's a real answer.
+"We're still going through everything" at the six-month mark is not.

 2. Strategic delay is in your favor